Usabl-dev/usabl-github-action/README.md

 # Usabl Duplicate Task Github Action

+This GitHub Action is a utility that automatically duplicates a task or series of tasks in Usabl.
+This is useful for making sure you are consistently getting feedback from developers as you ship new code.

+# Configuration

 1. Go to the Settings page in the [Usabl Web App](https://app.usabl.dev)

 2. Create a new access code and give it a title